 Why are the Pagan traditions and Christian traditions so closely linked?
 We understand that the old traditions were deeply ingrained in the people whose lives revolved around the wheel of the year.
 When Christianity took root, it was difficult to pull our ancestors out of their traditions and so religious leaders absorbed the festivals of the Pagans into the religious holy days.

 A beautiful example of this is that pre-Christian Romans celebrated the birth of Mithras on the Winter Solstice.
 Mithras was the sun god, and his birth on the solstice meant the return of his light to the people of Earth.
 In the 4th Century, the Church of Rome changed the birth of the SUN to the birth of the SON, the Christian Jesus who would bring light to the world.
 It is believed that the historical Jesus was born in the spring, but as the pagans already celebrated at the solstice, the birth of Jesus as the return of the light symbolically celebrated our lives being reborn with the sun/son.

 Gifts were traditionally given to the Gods and Goddesses at midwinter to curry favor, stop famine, and improve the weather.
-Rewards and incentives were given to children on St. Nicholas day (December 6th in Europe).
-Good little children were given candy and small gifts in their shoes and socks, when bad children were given sticks and stones and coal.
-Gifts were also given as charms and talisman to travelers in hopes that their journeys were safe.
+Rewards and incentives were given to children on St. Nicholas Day (December 6th in Europe).
+Good little children were given candy and small gifts in their shoes and socks, while bad children were given sticks, stones, and coal.
+Gifts were also given as charms and talismans to travelers in hopes that their journeys were safe.

 For a beautiful article on the Nordic celebrations for each of the 12 days of Yule, check out this article by Sam Silver.